 When we had centralised, perimeter-based security, it was complicated.
 We had (and still have) multiple layers of network, identity, application and data protection, but they each work relatively predictably, and organisations can use an engineering-led approach to protect their environments.
 It doesn’t mean they’re always successful in keeping out malicious activity, but with everyone working according to consistent rules, it’s robust.

-That’s because we now need to think about humans as the new perimeter2. (link to panel video snippet).
+That’s because we now need to think about humans as the new perimeter (View the Human Perimeter video).
 This means catering to the needs and activities of individuals (as opposed to groups) driven by:

 It’s also different for different people and different teams.
 Marketers’ needs are very different from field engineers’ or finance, and the variables involved in understanding exactly how everyone will behave in different environments and working out what is needed across all these dimensions is a complex system.
 The often default approach of solving the problems with another point solution doesn’t work very well for complex systems, but in hindsight, it was all that could be done when speed and agility were required.

 As we mentioned earlier, one aspect of this shift to “humans as the new perimeter” is the increasing importance of identity as the first line of defence.
 Identity management is arguably becoming the most important layer in your defence arsenal, and it’s about more than just identifying a person or a device.
 We’re talking about also extending identity to all parts of your organisation – your apps, your data, your automations and your systems.
 Places where system scripts and machine-to-machine communications rely on sharing robustly authenticated credentials to ensure that the requester is really allowed to have access.